 Preparing Your Organization for What’s Next

-With the clock ticking toward Jira Server end-of-life, here are some steps you can follow to prepare your organization and make the migration process as smooth as possible:
+As you begin to develop your migration strategy, here are some steps you can follow to prepare your organization and make the migration process as smooth as possible:

 - Activate your free cloud migration trial - This is the best way to evaluate Cloud, explore features, and assess your migration requirements.